 Simply put, better matchmaking requires creating new knowledge about the expected behavior of underlying infrastructure assets and portfolios.
 Infrastructure investing today is not yet a relevant asset-allocation question for institutional investors, and until it becomes one, the relative size of their investment in infrastructure will remain marginal.

 There are several reasons why matching up institutional investors and infrastructure projects is difficult:

-first generation of infrastructure-investment products was not well suited to long-term investors’ needs and has prompted a backlash among the largest investors.
-More important,
+- The first generation of infrastructure-investment products was not well suited to long-term investors’ needs and has prompted a backlash among the largest investors.

-a knowledge deficit about what “investing in infrastructure” actually means prevents investors from examining such long-term investment decisions at the relevant strategic asset-allocation level.
+- More important, a knowledge deficit about what “investing in infrastructure” actually means prevents investors from examining such long-term investment decisions at the relevant strategic asset-allocation level.
 This gap also tends to reinforce the view among regulators that infrastructure investment is highly risky.
-Needed